Co-parenting after divorce can be challenging — co-parenting with a narcissist can redefine the word “challenging.”

 It’s important to act quickly if you believe your child’s well-being is in jeopardy as a result of your co-parent’s behavior, and understanding the signs of narcissistic abuse can help you monitor your children’s well-being over time.

-In addition to only engaging when necessary, creating a parenting plan, and recording all conversations, you may want to consider filing for sole custody of your child.
-A mediator or lawyer may be able to help you take the steps you need to take to protect your child from narcissistic abuse.
+In addition to only engaging when necessary, creating a parenting plan, and recording all conversations, you may want to consider meeting with a therapist or talking to a lawyer for options to protect yourself and your children.